Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-Reward shaping is a shaping methodology where the agent's reward function $r(s, a)$ is augmented by a supplemental reward function such that a new reward $r^\prime$ is produced \citep{ng_reward_1999}.
-In the terms of human feedback, this means interpreting feedback as akin to a human reward function.
-Augmentation of $r(s, a)$ is commonly done through simple perturbation of $r(s, a)$ by $h/\hat{h}/\tilde{h}$ such that
+Reward shaping is an shaping methodology where the reward function $r(s, a)$ is augmented using feedback and the resulting reward $r^\prime$ is then utilized to influence the agent \citep{ng_reward_1999}.
+Augmentation of $r(s, a)$ is commonly done by simply perturbing the current reward $r$ by $h$ such that